C3sar10/cse15l-lab-reports/index.md

-#My First Webaite
+# My First Webaite

-##Thoughts:
+## Thoughts:
--I have never used markdown before
+- I have never used markdown before
--This is a very simple and easy way to format
+- This is a very simple and easy way to format
--I will definitely have to get used to writing with this format
+- I will definitely have to get used to writing with this format

 ```
 I wonder what this does and what it looks like?